Topics: Powertrain & Propulsion

 In this joint AIAA / SAE course, participants will learn about Electro-chemical Energy Systems (EES), with an emphasis on electrified aircraft propulsion and power applications.
 The course will present the fundamentals in chemistry, materials science, electrical, and mechanical engineering for various EESs including high voltage battery systems (Li-ion and beyond) and fuel cells (PEM, solid oxide fuel cells, and others).
 The challenges of each EES option will be examined as it applies to aircraft electrification, including:

-This course is intended for technology and management professionals, students, and policymakers who want to understand EES technology fundamentals as well as their unique design and safety considerations and limitations in the context of electrified aircraft propulsion and power.
+This course is intended for technology and management professionals, students, and policymakers who want to understand EES technology fundamentals as well as their unique design and safety considerations and limitation in the context of electrified aircraft propulsion and power.

 You must complete all course contact hours and successfully pass the learning assessment to obtain CEUs.